achhibi/achhibi/README.md

 I am deeply passionate about software craftsmanship and take pride in writing clean, elegant code.
 I believe in the importance of:

-- Following best practices for software development
+- Following best practices for software development.

-- Writing code that is not only functional but also easy to understand and maintain
+- Writing code that is not only functional but also easy to understand and maintain.

-- Continuous learning and improvement to stay up-to-date with industry standards
+- Continuous learning and improvement to stay up-to-date with industry standards.

+- Continuously improving existing code by refactoring to reduce complexity and enhance clarity without changing functionality.

+- Welcoming constructive feedback to refine and improve deliverables.

 ##### 🛠️ Principles: SOLID, KISS, DRY, YAGNI, Clean Architecture

 ### 📚 Education :